-The Story Behind the Trends - There has been a significant increase in dental registrations for 3-5 year olds across all areas in the last two years.
+The Story Behind the Trends - There has been a slight decrease in dental registrations for 3-5 year olds in Belfast in Castlereagh for 2014.
 Belfast has had consistently lower dental registrations than the NI average and Castlereagh consistently higher dental registrations.